Lotus Corniculatus Facts

 Lotus Corniculatus Physical Description

-Most notably, though seemingly extremely delicate, the magnificent Lotus Corniculatus surprises most people.
-That’s due to the fact that this particular variety of Angiosperm holds many surprises.
+Astonishingly, though seemingly extremely delicate, the magnificent Lotus Corniculatus surprises most people.
+That’s due to the fact that this particular variety of Angiosperm conceals a great many marvels.
 Among those is the fact that it’s actually quite hardy.

 Nonetheless, sheer physical size does not rank as one of the astounding characteristics of the beautiful Angiosperm.
 That remains true since this herbaceous plant only achieves a maximum known height of about 8 in (20 cm) unless supported by other plants.

-Further, this stunning flora most commonly grows in a sprawling manner along the ground.
-But it rarely does so over great distances.
-In addition, the small flowers of the gorgeous Lotus Corniculatus display combinations of orange and yellow color.
+This truly stunning flora also most commonly grows in a sprawling manner along the ground.
+It very rarely does so over great distances, however.
+The small flowers of the gorgeous product of Nature additionally display combinations of orange and yellow color.

-Also, and not surprisingly, since it is part of the pea family, the seeds develop in small, elongated pods.
-Furthermore, the leaves of the plant most commonly grow in groups of five.
-Typically, three of these form a trefoil pattern over the other two.
+Not surprisingly, since it represents part of the pea family, the seeds further develop in small, elongated pods.
+The leaves of the remarkable plant also most commonly grow in groups of five.
+Typically, three of these form a natural trefoil pattern over the other two.

 - Kingdom: Plantae